The news media has been doing its part to draw attention to a boring yet key economic indicator: the yield curve.

 The other force driving the inversion is the mighty Federal Reserve, the all-powerful establisher of interest rates.
 The problem stems from the short end of the yield curve (i.e. short-term bonds).
 This is where the Fed wields its greatest power over interest rates.

 At the beginning of 2019, the federal fund rate (the rate that the Fed charges banks to borrow money and that influences what rates we pay for credit cards, car loans, and mortgages) was around 2.5 percent.

-During 2018, the Fed hiked interest rates four times, juicing the appeal for short-term bonds.
+During 2022, the Fed is expected to hike interest rates three times, according to Reuters, juicing the appeal for short-term bonds.
 But in July 2019, the Fed cut rates slightly for the first time since 2008.

 The move spooked long-term investors who see cuts as an acknowledgment that the economy needed help.